 Schedule of Classes

-There will be six weeks of classes.
-Classes will be held on Thursdays from 6:30 to 8:30 pm Eastern time.
+There will be six classes over five weeks.
+Classes will be held on Wednesdays from 6:30 to 8:30 pm Eastern time.

 How to Register